 The Rotary Club of Beaumaris, in conjunction with the Bayside Council and the Mercure Kakadu Crocodile Hotel, are proud to announce exhibitions of indigenous art from the Kakadu region commencing in May 2017 at the Bayside Council Artrium and with subsequent exhibitions held at the Bayside libraries.
+Other venues will be announced from time to time (see below).

 This is a unique opportunity to see and buy guaranteed, genuine Kakadu Indigenous Art in Melbourne.
 If you are interested in purchasing works please contact Beaumaris Rotary.